Our selection of excursions, boat trips. See all.

 The Asinara is part of a protected marine area, which is why motor boats have several restrictions.

 The best way is therefore to choose a sailing boat or catamaran.

 You will be refunded your ticket or asked to choose another date.

 All boat trips require suitable marine weather conditions that can guarantee safe navigation.

-For this reason, it is up to the captain - for the safety of his passengers and the boat - to decide whether or not to carry out the excursion.
+For this reason, it is up to the captain - for the safety of his passengers and the vessel - to decide whether or not to carry out the excursion.

 Information on boat trips to Asinara

-Asinara is an island rich in history and nature, so you can explore many different areas during your visit to Asinara.
-You can choose from several activities:
+Asinara is an island rich in history and nature, so you can range in different areas during your visit to Asinara.
+You can choose from a variety of activities: